Popular music in Yugoslavia: Post-punk

 The former punks Pekinška Patka moved to post-punk and darkwave on their second, less acclaimed album Strah od monotonije released in 1981 and soon disbanded.
 Another legendary band, Paraf, moved from their initial punk rock phase and released their psychedelic album Izleti in 1982 with elements of post-punk and gothic rock.
 Električni Orgazam had a notable psychedelic phase, during which, they released their album Lišće prekriva Lisabon in 1982.

 Milan Mladenović, formerly a guitarist of Šarlo Akrobata, in that same 1982 formed the cult band Ekatarina Velika, initially named Katarina II.
 The band is remembered for its darker poetic post-punk sound and its intellectual attitude.
 Some of its members included the bass guitar player Bojan Pečar, formerly a member of Via Talas and the drummer Srđan Todorović, who later rose to internationally acclaimed film actor.
 Margita Stefanović-Magi, the keyboard player, and Milan, the frontman both rose to a status of "alternative celebrities".
 Later, both died.

 Art rock

 Notable art rock groups included the arty and extravagant Dorian Gray and Boa, both from Zagreb.
 The former, named after Oscar Wilde's Dorian Gray, formed in 1982, influenced by Roxy Music and Japan.
 It was led by Massimo Savić, later a successful pop singer.
 Boa formed in the 1970s, influenced by Yes, King Crimson and Genesis, but later turned to New Romantic.
-In 1990, it performed as David Bowie's opening act at Maksimir stadium.
+In 1990, it performed as David Bowie's opening act at Stadion Maksimir.